Bengal BJP chief Dilip Ghosh claims women being made to protest under influence of drugs

 “Destructive protests are going on over the past few days,” Ghosh said.
 “Women are being made to protest under the influence of drugs and are shouting throughout the day.”

-“It is a matter of deep concern how some of the young women are becoming unforgetful about self-respect, dignity, culture, ethos and committing indecent acts in video,” Ghosh said, according to PTI.
+“It is a matter of deep concern how some of the young women are [forgetting about] self-respect, dignity, culture, ethos and committing indecent acts in video,” Ghosh said, according to PTI.
 “We must introspect where the society is heading.”

 “The indecent manner in which young women are behaving and campaigning is very unfortunate,” Ghosh added.